mdrun -pinstride defaults are too confusing

 mdrun -pinoffset -pinstride when only one of them has a non-default value depends on whether the user intends to run multiple jobs per node (whether mdrun or not), I think mdrun should refuse to run if the user sets only one of them, rather than make assumptions about their intentions.

-#3 Updated by Szilárd Páll almost 4 years ago nit: in the second case one needs to use
+#3 Updated by Szilárd Páll about 4 years ago nit: in the second case one needs to use